maxmurdoch/flock/README.md

+# FlockCover.com

+## What is this?

+This is the codebase for our main website: flockcover.com

+It has an admin panel (CMS) located at flockcover.com/admin/

 ## How do I install and get this thing running?

 Make sure that you have the Gatsby CLI program installed: